 Old-school tapas bars

 If it’s a first visit, try the standards: Bar Lo Gueno (Calle Marin Garcia) whose counter heaves with delights such as bacalao, langostinos and albondigas (meatballs).
 Nearby Bar Orellana is older still, dating back to the 1930s.
 Rammed on any given service, it’s as touristy as it is popular with locals.
 La Campana (Calle Granada) specialises in fish; the eponymous bell is rung when you leave a tip.

 Most famous of them all?
 Antigua Casa de Guardia (Corner of Pastora on the Alameda).
 Unchanged since 1840 (the barmen write the bill in chalk on the wooden counter), this creaking bodega may seem intimidating but order a vasito of Pajarete (sweet local wine) from one of 20 barrels and a pinchito atun queso (raw tuna and cheese).
-And, as every guidebook instructs, you’ll want to try El Pimpi, always wildly popular, with slender tapas bar, cavernous restaurant and terrace overlooking the old theatre.
+And, as every guidebook instructs, you’ll want to try El Pimpi, always wildly popular, with slender tapas bar, cavernous restaurant (try the tortilla, or the classic Ensalada Malaguena) and terrace overlooking the old theatre.